-The third and main reason clinicians have ignored the disparity→C→CA relationship (disparity drives vergence and also convergence accommodation) is that it is extraordinarily difficult to measure.
+3. The third and main reason clinicians have ignored the disparity $\rightarrow$ C $\rightarrow$ CA relationship (disparity drives vergence and also convergence accommodation) is that it is extraordinarily difficult to measure.
 Accommodation needs to be measured objectively in at least one eye, while presenting a fusional vergence stimulus (with a prism or haploscopic device) to both eyes, all at the same time, without the refraction interfering with the stimulus.
-Until recently, this has only been possible in highly controlled laboratory setups, and so children and patients have rarely been tested.
-But just because it is difficult to measure does not mean it is not important.